 BiographyProfessor Heather A. Brown has served part-time on the music faculty at Montgomery College since 2004.
 A full-time professor since 2018, she teaches music appreciation, music theory and applied music.
 Her survey courses explore various styles of music from within their cultural and historical contexts.
 Prof. Brown holds a bachelor’s degree in music from Binghamton University and Master’s degree in Voice Performance from the University of Maryland.
 She has maintained a private studio of voice and piano students for over 18 years.
 As a performer, she has sung professionally in many area churches and as a soloist under the auspices of the Friday Morning Music Club.

-Office Location: Takoma Park Silver Spring Campus, CF 125
+Office Location: Takoma Park/Silver Spring Campus, CF 126

-Office Location: Takoma Park Silver Spring Campus, CF 131
+Office Location: Takoma Park/Silver Spring Campus, CF 133

-BiographyAssistant Professor of art at Takoma Park/Silver Spring, will teach drawing and painting.
-She comes to Montgomery College as a full-time faculty member after serving part-time at MC, Prince George's Community College, and the Corcoran College of Art and Design at George Washington University.
+BiographyAssociate Professor of art teaching drawing and painting.
+She came to Montgomery College as a full-time faculty member after serving part-time at MC, Prince George's Community College, and the Corcoran College of Art and Design at George Washington University.
 Courses she has taught include drawing, painting, color theory, and commercial illustration.
 She earned her bachelor's in studio art from Centre College in Kentucky and her master's in painting from the American University in Washington, DC.

-Office Location: Takoma Park Silver Spring Campus, CU 119
+Office Location: Takoma Park/Silver Spring Campus, CU 115

 BiographyProfessor Van Wagoner is a practicing graphic designer and sculptor.
 Whether developing web sites or modeling in clay, her artistic goals are the same––to communicate with her audience.
 Her mixed media sculpture builds a narrative using clay, metal, glass, and other materials.
 Professor Van Wagoner completed a BFA in ceramics at the Cleveland Institute of Art and an MFA from the Mount Royal School at the Maryland Institute College of Art.